-We each share in the responsibility to uphold the inherent value, dignity and freedom of every human person - especially the most vulnerable and forgotten in our global communities.
-Modern Slavery is the often invisible crime against humanity that hides behind the many gifts and benefits we enjoy in Australian society.
+As a Catholic community, we believe that every person is made in the image of God, and that we each share in the responsibility to uphold the inherent value, dignity and freedom of all - especially the most vulnerable and forgotten in our global communities.

+Modern Slavery can occur in many forms, and with any persons regardless of age or culture.
+It is often an invisible crime against humanity, hiding behind the many gifts and benefits we enjoy in Australian society.

-Eradication of such networks of social, economic and environmental abuse must be at the forefront of our shared global fraternity, and particularly the intention of our shared Christian lives.
-This is no easy task as every day the decisions we make about what we buy and what we use will have significant impact upon countless lives and communities.
+The tragedy of human slavery is that it is a condition of human decisions and actions.
+Therefore, eradication of all networks of abuse, whether they be social, economic or environmental must be at the forefront of our global fraternity, and most importantly the intention of our daily Christian living.

+This is no easy task.
+Slavery does not occur in isolation, and is a complex network of exploitation.
+As such, the decisions we make every day about what we buy and what we use has significant impact upon countless lives and communities.

-Embedding this commitment within our own Archdiocesan operations and supply chains, is a decisive and important action of Catholic Social Teaching to end the dehumanising exploitation of others.
+The Catholic Archdiocese of Melbourne and its agencies are important models in the education and empowering of good practice and awareness.
+Embedding the commitment to the eradication of slavery in all its forms within our own Archdiocesan operations and supply chains, is a decisive and important action of Catholic Social Teaching to end the dehumanising exploitation of others.